 Is the Blue Lagoon safe to visit with the volcanic eruptions?

-The Blue Lagoon has remained open for the majority of the Reykjanes Peninsula eruption series (2023 onwards) and has strong evacuation protocols.
-However, it has temporarily closed during some eruptions, sometimes at very short notice.
-We recommend booking refundable tickets and checking the Blue Lagoon’s own status page and SafeTravel.is before your visit.
-Sky Lagoon, which is closer to Reykjavik, is an excellent alternative that isn’t affected by the volcanic activity.
+The Blue Lagoon has remained open for the majority of the Reykjanes Peninsula eruption series (late 2023 onwards, the Sundhnúkur crater row) and has strong evacuation protocols.
+The most recent eruption ended on 5 August 2025, with magma continuing to accumulate at Svartsengi and a new eruption considered likely in the months ahead.
+The lagoon has closed temporarily during active eruptions, sometimes at short notice.
+We recommend booking refundable tickets and checking bluelagoon.com/seismic-activity and SafeTravel.is both in the days before your visit and on the morning of.
+Sky Lagoon, which is closer to Reykjavik and not on the Reykjanes Peninsula, is an excellent alternative that isn’t affected by the volcanic activity.

 Further Reading